crcx/retroforth/doc/RETRO-Book.md

 which RETRO differs from traditional Forth.

-When a token is passed to `interpret`, RETRO first takes the intitial character and looks to see if there is a word that matches this.
+When a token is passed to `interpret`, RETRO first takes the initial character and looks to see if there is a word that matches this.
 If so, it will pass the rest of the token to that word to handle.